vijaynathani/vijaynathani.github.io/_posts/2016-02-02-ecourse-OOP-released.md

 * Design Smells
 * Summary

-The pre-requisite for this course is that person should know the basics of at least one OO language like Java, C# or C++.
+The pre-requisite for this course is that person should know

+* Basics of at least one OO language like Java, C# or C++.
+* Basic UML class diagram notations.

+The total duration all video sessions is about 5 hours.
 The initial few sessions of this course can be watched or downloaded for free at [http://caretrainings.co.in/ecourses.html](http://caretrainings.co.in/ecourses.html).